projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

       [ 1008.519459] input: Logitech USB Optical Mouse as /devices/pci0000:00/0000:00:14.0/usb1/1-1/1-        1:1.0/0003:046D:C077.0008/input/input11
       [ 1008.519714] hid-generic 0003:046D:C077.0008: input,hidraw3: USB HID v1.11 Mouse [Logitech USB Optical Mouse] on usb-   0000:00:14.0-1/input0

 #.
-From ``dmesg`` info, you can easly find specific USB device info connected to certain port
+From ``dmesg`` info, you can easly find specific USB device info connected to certain port by pluging in
+   USB device one by one
    for example::

-      keyboard 1#: usb 1-3
+      mouse 1#: usb 1-1
-      mouse 1#: usb 1-4
+      keyboard 1#: usb 1-2
-      keyboard 2#: usb 1-2
+      keyboard 2#: usb 1-3
-      mouse 2#: usb 1-1
+      mouse 2#: usb 1-4

-   Now you can define which keyboard and mouse to be assigned for UOS, which for SOS.
-   You'll need this device information in the next step.

 #.
-Supposing you assign keyboard 2# and mouse 2# to the UOS.
+Let's assign keyboard 1# and mouse 1# to the UOS.
 Use a text editor to modify
    ``/usr/share/acrn/samples/nuc/launch_uos.sh`` and add the line (using the keyboard and mouse identified in your dmesg output)::